This training aims to equip you to:

 - Adapt the programme for different audiences, such as children, specific needs groups.

-The training will take the form of a weekend course (15,16,17 November 2019) plus a portfolio.
+The training will take the form of a three-day course (16,17,18 August 2021) at Whistlewood Common, south Derbyshire plus a portfolio.
 Note: you will also need to complete a Think like a tree programme prior to the training course.